meerkat-manor/salainen/src/cmd/README.md

 cloud key management / secrets solution, but again this might not suit for local development.

-The secrets also need to reognise that there are different environments such as local development, build pipelines, testing, staging and finally production.
+The secrets also need to recognize that there are different environments such as local development, build pipelines, testing, staging and finally production.

-Your developers may also on different OSs such as Lnux, Mac or Windows.
+Your developers may also on different OSs such as Linux, Mac or Windows.

-Each of these scenarious can have different secret storage capabilities and user needs.
+Each of these scenarios can have different secret storage capabilities and user needs.

 ## Use case